 In order to achieve the resiliency and simplicity goals, Shapeways eliminated large layer 2 broadcast and failure domains, spanning tree (STP) challenges and proprietary protocols like MLAG.
-With their entire operating environment running Linux, they decided to deploy Routing on the Host from Cumulus Networks by installing Cumulus Quagga on their servers, bringing layer 3 functionality all the way down to the host.
+With their entire operating environment running Linux, they decided to deploy Cumulus Routing on the Host on their servers, bringing layer 3 functionality all the way down to the host.

-The main criteria for selecting Routing on the Host with Cumulus Quagga included:
+The main criteria for selecting Cumulus Routing on the Host included:

 Cumulus Linux helps Shapeways leverage proven industry standards, such as BGP for their network topology protocol, and the Linux ecosystem, including Puppet for data center automation and DataDog for monitoring.
 As a result, Shapeways reduced total cost of ownership.